Westfield School, Sheffield

 Westfield School is a mixed secondary school located in Sheffield, South Yorkshire, England.
 On 1 December 2018 it joined Chorus Education Trust, a local multi-academy trust founded by Silverdale School in Sheffield.
 The school was a specialist Sports College but removed this title from the name in June 2013.
-It serves an area on the south east edge of Sheffield where many people now work in service industries and where levels of prosperity range from above to below average.
+It serves an area on the south east edge of Sheffield where many people work in service industries and where levels of prosperity range from above to below average.

 History

 Eckington Grammar School

-Westfield School is the successor to Eckington County Secondary School which opened in 1930 in Halfway, which was then located in Derbyshire.
+Westfield School is the successor to Eckington County Secondary School which opened in 1930 in Halfway, which was then in Derbyshire.
 It became Eckington Grammar School in the early 1940s.

 Comprehensive school

 Westfield Comprehensive School came into existence in 1957 as the first comprehensive school in Derbyshire.
 There were two sites, a new site on Westfield Crescent in Mosborough and the existing Eckington Grammar School, which became the Lower School.
 Frank Rollinson, who had been appointed headmaster of the Grammar School in 1953, oversaw its conversion into a comprehensive school.

 In 1967 Sheffield extended its administrative boundaries to include Mosborough.
-After peaking at just under 2000 in 1977, Westfield's roll declined in the 1980s and the Lower School at Halfway was demolished in 1989.
+After peaking at just under 2000 in 1977, Westfield's roll declined in the 1980s and the lower school at Halfway was demolished in 1989.

-On 1 December 2019 Westfield joined Chorus Education Trust, led by Silverdale School in Sheffield.
+On 1 December 2018, Westfield joined Chorus Education Trust, led by Silverdale School in Sheffield.
 A new headteacher, Joe Birkbeck, was appointed.
+As of 2026, the headteacher is Gaynor Jones.

 New building

-Westfield School campus, on Westfield Crescent in Mosborough, was closed in December 2006 and the new building opened in January 2007.
+Westfield School campus, on Westfield Crescent in Mosborough, was closed in December 2006, and the new building opened in January 2007.
 Westfield Secondary School is one of four schools under the Sheffield Schools Private finance initiative project.
 Kier Managed Services Ltd were awarded the 25-year contract for the facilities management of the school, as part of the PFI project.
-The new school, situated on Eckington Road behind the Waterthorpe Supertram Stop in Sothall, is roughly two miles from its predecessor.
-On 1 May 2007, the new school campus was officially opened by Rt Hon Gordon Brown MP, who, at the time, was Chancellor of the Exchequer.
+The new school, situated on Eckington Road behind the Waterthorpe tram stop in Sothall, is roughly two miles from its predecessor.
+On 1 May 2007, the new school campus was officially opened by Gordon Brown MP, who, at the time, was Chancellor of the Exchequer.
 He released a net of balloons to mark the opening of the school.

-The new school building was designed around the W-shaped symbol of the school logo and consists of 6 wings across two levels for English, Mathematics, Humanities and Modern Foreign Languages.
-The school has dedicated accommodation for special educational needs and also includes an Integrated Resource Unit for students with moderate learning difficulties.
-The building also incorporates four fully fitted ICT rooms and the Science wing has 9 laboratories and a prep room.
-The Art and Technology departments include facilities for art, textiles, food, graphics and design technology.
-Performing arts have two music rooms with twelve keyboards and computers in each, a soundproof studio box and two performance rooms.
-The sports facilities include a 25m swimming pool, large sports hall, fitness suite, activity centre, all weather floodlit pitches and hard games courts.
-These are available to the public outside school hours.